 - Easy to apply and gentle to remove

-- When you get these, you would want to get them a size bigger as they do run small
+- Get them a size up, as they do run small

 Best for Painless Removal